10. Natural

 Beyond the food chain

 The food chain, some simple words that lead people so deeply astray.
 People imagine this simple structure with humans at the top, and everything else in a chain beneath it.
 If we think this is a natural order of things, what do we do with the knowledge that, before humans started using spears, tigers probably ate more humans than the other way around?
-Tigers, lions and other big cats may eat hundreds of people each year, and sharks, crocodiles, bears, wolves, leopards, komodo dragons, anacondas, hyenas, and even our doggy best friends nibble and gnaw on quite a few more.
+Tigers, lions and other big cats may eat hundreds of people each year.
+Sharks, crocodiles, bears, wolves, leopards, Komodo dragons, anacondas, hyenas, and even our doggy best friends nibble and gnaw on quite a few more.
 Again, the long human history of cannibalism also makes things more complicated.
 Then we have the mites, mosquitoes, ticks, fleas, lice, leeches and flies that regularly prey on humans.
 After we die, our corpses would naturally be picked apart by scavengers, microbes, bugs and so on.
 We probably started burning and burying our bodies because we were uncomfortable with this process, and maybe we didn't want animals getting a taste for our flesh.
 There are also tiny beings that live in places like our eyebrows, and bacteria that inhabit our bodies.
 Indeed, there are so many microscopic organisms living in and on our bodies that it is believed that anywhere up to half of our total cell count is microbial cells.
 Where does all this place humans in the mythical food chain?
-Food web might be more accurate, but this probably also undersells the full complexity of how countless species interact with each other.
+A food web might be more accurate, but this probably also undersells the full complexity of how countless species interact with each other.
 The fact that an idea like there being a food chain, big fish eat little fish, has persisted for so long in our consciousness is a pointer to how much people prefer simple ideas over understanding the complexity of reality.

-We can reimagine the human role in the natural world, and the meaning of our individual lives in relation to it.
+We can reimagine the human role in the natural world and the meaning of our individual lives in relation to it.
 Human higher consciousness hands us unearned power and, therefore, potential responsibility.
 Killing, death, disease, whatever evils there are in nature, as human beings, we are able to reflect on them and even potentially intervene in them.
 Imagine humanity as the great caretaker species of our world.
 There are more positive ways humans could generally interact with the non-human world.
-We could bring healing to other species, lessen the impacts of disease and disaster, and make this planet a kinder place to exist for more beings.
+We could bring healing to other species, lessen the impacts of disease and disaster, and make this planet a kinder place for more beings to exist.
 For other animals, we could try to be like the benevolent gods we have always imagined, while always being careful that we do not possess the imagined omnipotence of gods.
 We can build our philosophies on a reverence for the evolutionary systems of life, instead of using them as an excuse for limiting our circle of compassion.

 The naturalistic fallacy